Piper Alpha: Occidental “never ever apologised.”

 Nevertheless Mr J. R. Petrie’s Technical Investigation Interim Report for the Department of Energy now formed the cornerstone of Lord Cullen’s inquiry and gave Occidental Petroleum Caledonia Limited (Occidental), the rig owners, a straw to clutch at as they floundered, drowning in a sea of negative criticism because of their poor record on safety.

-Singling out the ‘blank flange theory’ from the Department of Energy’s preliminary, technical investigation interim report, Occidental served a “Notice of Blame” on Alexander Rankin of Score UK, the living supervisor of a dead operative who had worked on the blank flange on the day of the explosion.
+Singling out the ‘blank flange theory’ from the Department of Energy’s preliminary, technical investigation interim report (Petrie Report), Occidental served a “Notice of Blame” on Alexander Rankin of Score UK, the living supervisor of a dead operative who had worked on the blank flange on the day of the explosion.
 LINK

 Occidental also advised Lord Cullen, Chair of the Piper Alpha Inquiry, of their “Notice of Blame”.